Frequently Asked Questions

 In GraphQL the client specifies the data to return, but not how to fetch it from storage.
 Sometimes, a query could lead to unintentional, excessive backend requests.
 The n+1 problem is a typical example of when this can happen in GraphQL.

-The following shows a sample Apollo Server setup for nested data.
-The client can make calls against this runtime to get musician data, and optionally, include albums the musician has produced.
+When building a runtime in GraphQL, a unique resolver should be present for each discrete data type.
+The following example shows a sample Apollo Server setup, GraphQL schema and resolvers for different entity fields.
+The client can make calls against this runtime to get musician data, and also get album related data for the musician.

 //Schema Definitions